awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. For **Subnet to associate**, choose the subnet to associate with the Client VPN endpoint\.

 1. Choose **Associate**\.
+**Note**
+One subnet association is enough for clients to access VPC's entire network if authorization rules allow it\.
+Additional subnets provide high availability in case one of zones goes down\.

 ## Step 4: Authorize Clients to Access a Network<a name="cvpn-getting-started-rules"></a>